Welcome to another hard-hitting installment of The Pood and You.

 Well, there’s good news and bad news.
 The good news is, since you last saw me, I’ve shaved all the hair on my head and grew a little more on my face.
 The bad news is I have just the routine to mold your body from a shape of chewed-up gum, into the shape of that gum molded into two hundred pounds of pure muscle.
 The guided meditation routine that will give you the razor-sharp mind and deadly-efficient body that can kill anyone with single blow and also disintegrate them into dust so you don’t have to spend as much time hiding the evidence.
 And let me tell you something, in this society, where we’re more divided than ever, the chances of you getting into a fight with a stranger are much higher than they were years ago, so after the first few bodies start to pile up you’re gonna wish you listened to Max-amillion.

-First of all, please excuse the environment I’m currently making up this post in.
+First of all, please excuse the environment in which I’m currently making up this post.
 My roommate has been kind of a dick lately and he made me work out in the common area of our apartment.
 I guess his precious little ears couldn’t handle the “noise” I was making in my own room, which I pay rent for and am legally entitled to use in any way I please, and I guess the intense reps I make every morning are so hard they only give him seven hours of sleep every day instead of eight, and I guess he’s sick of calling the landlord every month to fix up the “holes” in the walls that a pood and a half of solid cast iron is capable of (if you’re reading this Conner, then seriously, I only legit made a hole in the wall once.
 Once!
 The other times were just glorified dents.
 You already fucked my whole security deposit the first time, so I honestly don’t know what you’re trying to achieve when you call the landlord for every little thing.
 Get over yourself).
 I pushed away most of his drug paraphernalia and awful old records to give myself space, but unfortunately for us both we have to put up with the asinine black light posters for the time being.

 And second of all, yes, you heard me right.
 I said guided meditation back there.
 Give me a minute to explain, then, if your head is full of as much canned cheese as your ass apparently is, and therefore didn’t get a chance to read the title of this blog entry, that my method of meditation comes all-inclusive with a motherfucking pood and a half.
 If you don’t know by now that everything I do is in the service of sculpting my Leonardo-esque perfect body into further perfection, then go jump off a mountain.
 If you survive the fall, take some time to heal up your limp-wrist bones or whatever and then come back to me, as you might be strong enough to endure what I have in store for you.